afmdiazh/Chess-Dot-Py/README.md

 1. Install [Python](https://www.python.org/downloads/)

-2. Download the repository or execute the command `git clone https://github.com/mgldz/Chess-Dot-Py` to clone the repository locally
+2. Download the repository or execute the command `git clone https://github.com/mgldz/Chess-Dot-Py` (requires git) to clone the repository locally

 3. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required libraries.